Crio-Bytes/DSA/Array in Javascript/README.md

 No other element has been shifted, so it’s an O(1) runtime.
 Full code can be found at [here](src/deletion.js)
 ### Micro-Challenge
 How to remove multiple elements from array in JavaScript ?
-Give it a try create a PR and add it here as Micro-Challenge Solution
 Solution:
 If we want to remove consecutive elements from an array(from a particular index) then we can use the "splice" method.
 Try googling about the "splice" method and solve this.
 In case you are stuck, you can look up the solution given below.